basecom/FixturesPlugin/docs/writing/fixture-helper.md

 | Currency          | Methods to interact with the currency entities          | [Currency Helpers](#todo)          |
 | Tax               | Methods to interact with the tax entities               | [Tax Helpers](#todo)               |
 | Database          | Methods to interact with the database itself            | [Database Helpers](#todo)          |

+Each helper category provides specialized methods to make working with different aspects of your Shopware setup easier and more efficient.